zabojad/hxliff/readme.md

 Cross platform XLIFF parser coded with haxe (www.haxe.org).
 This XLIFF implementation is far from beeing completed and has been compiled and tested so far only in javascript and as3.

-Further improvments will be pushed and more platform are to be supported.
+Further improvments will be pushed and more platforms are to be supported.

 If you use and enjoy this lib, feel free to contribute by reporting bugs, proposing improvments...